 Please use our A-Z INDEX to navigate this site where page links may lead to other sites

-BATTERY CARTRIDGE FORMAT - This slimline battery cartridge format provides 0.2 of a meter cubic capacity.
+BATTERY CARTRIDGE FORMAT PROPOSAL - This slimline battery cartridge format provides 0.2 of a meter cubic capacity.
 For trucks they can be used in multiples to provide up to 1.6 of a cubic meter capacity.
 That is enough for even Elon Musk's road trains.

 RED FLAG POLICIES